SirHeads/Testing-ideas/Thinkheads.AI_docs/02_technical_strategy_and_architecture/26_phoenix_hypervisor_unified_architecture_guide.md

 ### 2.2.
 Configuration File Overview

-The entire system's state is defined across three core JSON files:
+The entire system's state is defined across four core JSON files:

-*   **`phoenix-cli_hypervisor_config.json`**: Defines global settings for the Proxmox environment, including networking, storage (ZFS), users, shared volumes, and hypervisor-level features.
+*   **`phoenix_hypervisor_config.json`**: Defines global settings for the Proxmox environment, including networking, storage (ZFS), users, shared volumes, and hypervisor-level features.
+It now also includes a `portainer_api` object for managing Portainer credentials and connection details.
-*   **`phoenix-cli_lxc_configs.json`**: Provides detailed configurations for each LXC container, specifying resources, features (e.g., Docker, NVIDIA, vLLM, Ollama), application-specific scripts, and security policies.
+*   **`phoenix_lxc_configs.json`**: Provides detailed configurations for each LXC container, specifying resources, features (e.g., Docker, NVIDIA, vLLM, Ollama), application-specific scripts, and security policies.
-*   **`phoenix-cli_vm_configs.json`**: Defines the configurations for virtual machines, including their source templates, resources, and features.
+*   **`phoenix_vm_configs.json`**: Defines the configurations for virtual machines.
+This file has been updated to replace the `docker_compose_files` array with a `docker_stacks` array, which references predefined stacks from `phoenix_stacks_config.json`.
+*   **`phoenix_stacks_config.json`**: This new file defines reusable, declarative Docker stacks.
+Each stack has a name, a path to its Git repository, and an optional list of environment variables.
+This allows for the centralized management of Docker deployments.

 ### 2.3.
 Configuration Data Dictionary